awsdocs/amazon-redshift-management-guide/doc_source/analyze-workload-performance.md

 ## New console<a name="cluster-workload-breakdown-chart"></a>

-Following, you can see a screenshot of the workload execution breakdown chart\.
+Following, is an example of the workload execution breakdown chart\.
+In the chart, the y\-axis value is the average duration of each stage at the specified time shown as a stacked bar graph\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/database-performance-workload-execution-breakdown.png)

-The y\-axis in the diagram is cumulative for all sessions running during the selected time period\.
 The following diagram illustrates how Amazon Redshift aggregates query processing for concurrent sessions\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/querybreakdownschematic.png)